A time splitting method for the three-dimensional linear Pauli equation: Conclusion

 \section{Conclusion}

-We present, to the best of our knowledge, the first numerical approach for the time-dependent Pauli equation for a 2-spinor in three space dimensions (note that in the presence of electromagnetic fields only three-dimensional equations make sense physically).
-We extend schemes for the scalar magnetic Schr\"odinger equation without spin term~\cite{jin_semi-lagrangian_2013,caliari_splitting_2017,mzz2017}, thus proposing a four-term operator splitting method.
-We also analyze the convergence of the scheme and present proof of concept numerical experiments obtained with a Julia implementation of the method.\\ The results are fully workable for time-independent as well as simple time-dependent magnetic fields, but as of now are restricted to the linear case, i.e., for given external magnetic vector and scalar electric potentials.
+We extended schemes for the scalar magnetic Schr\"odinger equation without spin term~\cite{jin_semi-lagrangian_2013,caliari_splitting_2017,mzz2017} to the Pauli equation by proposing a four-term operator splitting method.
+We analyzed the convergence of the scheme and presented proof of concept numerical experiments.
+The results are applicable to time-independent as well as simple time-dependent magnetic fields, but as of now are restricted to the linear case, i.e. explicitly given external magnetic vector and scalar electric potentials with or without time-dependence.

-Throughout this paper we highlight the similarities and analogies between the Pauli equation and the magnetic Schrödinger equation, at least in three-dimensional space, and kept our notation as closely tied to this analogy as the mathematics allows.
-Nevertheless, there are important differences in physical meaning and mathematical structure even for results which may at first glance seem fully analogous.
-One primary example of this is that in the Pauli equation, `charge' or `mass' is generally only conserved in the sum over spin up and spin down states.
-Physically this means that one may observe oscillations of various kinds between the two spinor components, as was briefly explored in the numerical experiments presented in this paper.
-For the numerics of the Pauli equation, this coupled nature of the spin up and spin down state equations means that any error bounds can only be valid for the sum of the two states, as any errors can and will propagate between spin up and spin down state solutions in each step.
-Given this fact, it is remarkable that the error bounds obtained for the linear Pauli equation are well-behaved under relatively mild assumptions.
+In the numerics of the Pauli equation, the coupled nature of the spin up and spin down state equations means that any error bounds can only be valid for the sum of the two states, as any errors can and will propagate between spin up and spin down state solutions in each step.
+Given this fact, it is remarkable that numerical error bounds obtained for the linear Pauli equation appear well-behaved under mild assumptions.

 An important question for applications is the extension of this method to the fully self-consistent system consisting of the Pauli equation coupled to a suitable first order $O\left(\frac{1}{c}\right)$ approximation of the Maxwell equations.
-The canonical choice would be the so-called Pauli--Poiswell system~\cite{masmoudi_selfconsistent_2001}, the elliptic Poiswell system as a variant of the magnetostatic approximation of the Maxwell equations \cite{besse_numerical_2007}.
-For this system, extensions of our method should be possible while still obtaining sensible error bounds, at least on the physical observables of interest.
+The canonical choice would be the so-called Pauli--Poiswell system~\cite{masmoudi_selfconsistent_2001}.
 This is part of ongoing research on numerical methods for nonlinear Pauli equations.